brizzbane/surgetrader/README.md

 Occasionally, the daily profit report will email you, informing you that the system crashed.
 The two common reasons for crashing are:
 1. Bittrex is performing temporary maintenance on a coin
 2. Bittrex is delisting a market
+3. An order closed but did not sell.
+This can happen if you clicked the "X" button on a open sell order so the order closed but did not sell.

 You need to go to Bittrex and see why the bot crashed ... or connect with me in [Discord](https://discord.me/cashmoney).
 If the coin is under maintenance, you will see something like [this](http://take.ms/WtFsc) when you visit the market.